Tag Archive for: Paul Aspelin REALTOR®

 I scanned or took a picture of all of our important business and personal documents so I could get access to them easily in our new state.
 Marriage license, business formation documents, wills and estate documents, etc. Making as much digital as we could took time, but was well worth it for easy access.
 Digital files take up way less space too!

-We had a 30-gallon garbage bin we wheeled to the curb each week.
-Our goal was to make sure it was FULL, every week, for about a year.
+Every week for a year we hauled our 30-gallon garbage bin down to the curb, and made sure it was FULL.
 In the beginning it was easy.
 We threw out old rugs that were fine for the unfinished part of our basement but we knew we wouldn’t need them in the future.
 If the bin wasn’t full by the night before, we walked through the house to see if there was anything else we could add.

 Donating Items to Charity

 This was easy.
 I did NOT want to have a garage sale.
 The pain of setting it all up, and running it, to only make a few hundred dollars wasn’t a good use of my time.
-We focused on donating as much as possible.
-We lump our donations into every other tax year so we could itemize our deductions.
+We focused on donating as much as possible and lumped our donations into every other tax year so we could itemize our deductions.
 Every charity that called asking for item donations, I said yes to.
 My goal was to give them 2 trash bags full of donations.
 I did this every few months with multiple charities like the Disabled Veterans and the Epilepsy Foundation.
 They came to the house to pick it up, so it was easy.

 I made regular trips to other local charities with small furniture, clothing, yard maintenance items, and household items.
-We did sell larger items like beds, couches and our dining room table using Facebook Marketplace.
-We were happy to sell our lawn mower and heavy duty snowblower!
+It was easier than we thought to sell larger items like beds, couches and our dining room table using Facebook Marketplace.
+Luckily we sold our lawn mower and heavy duty snowblower to our neighbors!
 We kept what was easy to move or our favorites.

 Uhaul trailer and our Rav4 driving to Colorado